 Councils often feel compelled to accept gifts of sculpture and other artworks from well meaning artists and donors, however, this often creates more problems than it solves.
 Consequently, many Councils have no-gift policies.
-Gifts are rarely made for their site, and end up looking like 'plonk' art.
-With site specificity as the most critical factor in best practice public art, it is recommended that gifts are not accepted, at least for the life of this Strategy, allowing a short term focus on new Council led commissions.
+Gifts are rarely made for their site and with site specificity as the most critical factor in best practice public art, it is recommended that gifts are not accepted at this time allowing focus on new Council led commissions.
 A review by the Public Art Panel can thus occur in 2019/20.